vagnes/pensieve/README.md

 # pensieve
-Small python CLI that store spontaneous memories in an SQLite database
+Small python CLI that stores spontaneous memories in an SQLite database